z00mik/Stego-Challenges-HackTheBox-Write-Ups/Digital Cube/README.md

 <img src="images/dcode-image.png">

+We can apreciate that it's a QR and the 0's was black pixels and the 1's was white pixels.

-Now we can download the image, we can see it's a QR so we'll read it, I will use https://online-barcode-reader.inliteresearch.com.
+So we'll read it, I will use https://online-barcode-reader.inliteresearch.com.

 And finally we got the flag